szwacz/release-assist/README.md

 # release-assist

-Small help with new releases of your node.js and frontend projects.
+Small tool to help with release process of your node.js and frontend projects.

 You may consider using it if...